glowkeeper/glowkeeper.github.io/public/assets/posts/poetry/bandsBoycottBarclays.md

 How bad must it get?
 Before something's said.
 So I sort of get the "Boycott" play,
-When how else can you say,
+When it's hard to say,
 "Enough!
 Not in my name!"?
 But its only impact?
 Really?
 Was to folk like me,